nishantBoro/django_rest-vuejs-auth/README.md

  - Logout is initialized by informing the backend to blacklist the access token(prevents possible misuse if the token is stolen), the access and refresh tokens are destroyed at the client side.

 **The Vuex store state defines 'APIData' to save the received data from the backendAPI.
+**Go through the code to get a better insight of the flow.

 ## Features:

  - Autologout if no activity(using vue-idle)
  - Automatically refresh access token on expiration(using axios interceptors)
  - CORS in backend

+## Installation instructions are given seperately for django and vuejs inside 'backend' and 'frontend' directories.